 Advocacy services is a general term to describe a variety of services offered to survivors of gender-based violence.
-Trained advocates are available to answer any questions that you may have, ranging from how to report an incident of violence, what resources exist on- and off-campus, what Loyola's conduct process looks like, how to safety plan, and more.
+Trained advocates are available to answer any questions that you may have, ranging from how to report sexual assault, dating/domestic violence, or stalking, what resources exist on- and off-campus, what Loyola's conduct process looks like, how to safety plan, and more.
 Advocacy services are confidential, meaning that in speaking to a trained advocate, the advocate is not responsible for notifying the University of the incident.

-Advocates at Loyola are professional staff members and student volunteers who have completed the 40-hour training program through Resilience to become a certified Sexual Assault Advocate in Illinois.
+Advocates at Loyola are professional staff members and student volunteers who have completed the 40 or 60-hour training program through Resilience to become a certified Sexual Assault Advocate in Illinois.
 An advocate's role is to provide nonjudgmental, confidential support to student survivors of gender-based violence.
 Advocates at Loyola are additionally trained to help students navigate options and services on campus.